-- Families will be admitted both from the waiting list and as special, nonwaiting list admissions in accordance with all applicable HUD regulations. - The application process is accessible to those people who might have difficulty complying with the normal, standard HHA application process.
-This could include people with disabilities, certain elderly individuals, as well as persons with limited English proficiency (LEP). - HHA will provide reasonable accommodations to the needs of individuals with disabilities. - 3.
-No applicant has a right or entitlement to be listed on the waiting list, or to any particular position on the waiting list. - 4.
-The HHA will conduct the lottery and assign lottery numbers within 15 business days of the closing of the lottery pool.
+- 1. Families will be admitted both from the waiting list and as special, nonwaiting list admissions in accordance with all applicable HUD regulations. - 2.
+The application process is accessible to those people who might have difficulty complying with the normal, standard HHA application process.
+This could include people with disabilities, certain elderly individuals, as well as persons with limited English proficiency (LEP).

+HHA will provide reasonable accommodations to the needs of individuals with disabilities.